What is the main source of law authorising this entity form?

 Further information on equity contributions, e.g., non-cash payments on shares, (share premium) contributions without issuances of shares, can partially paid shares/ownership interests be permitted and what are the restrictions on them?

 Non-cash payment on shares is possible.
-The Board of Directors may authorize shares to be issued for in-kind contribution consisting of any tangible, intangible property or benefit to the corporation, including contractual rights or securities of other corporation.
-When an in-kind contribution is used for to the subscription of the shares, such requires an appraisal by a certified appraiser of the value of such contribution and approval of the appraisal result by the relevant court.
+The Board of Directors may authorise shares to be issued for in-kind contribution consisting of any tangible/intangible property or benefit to the corporation, including contractual rights or securities of another corporation.
+When an in-kind contribution is used for the subscription of the shares, it requires an appraisal by a certified appraiser of the value of such contribution and approval of the appraisal result by the relevant court.

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

 Share cancellation is only possible by way of capital reduction under the KCC.
-To retire shares, it must be resolved by a special resolution of shareholders (i.e., approval by 2/3 of the voting shares represented at the meeting and 1/3 of all outstanding voting shares), and protection measures for the creditors must also be taken.
+To retire shares, it must be resolved by a special resolution of shareholders (i.e. approval by two-thirds of the voting shares represented at the meeting and one-third of all outstanding voting shares), and protection measures for the creditors must also be taken.

-Share repurchase (i.e., treasury share) is stringently regulated under the KCC.
+Shares repurchase (i.e. treasury share) is stringently regulated under the KCC.
 Shares can be repurchased only with profit available for dividends, with an ordinary shareholder resolution approving such repurchase.
-But once acquired, cancellation of treasury shares only requires a resolution of the Board of Directors.
+But once acquired, cancellation of treasury shares only requires a resolution of the Board of Directors

 Any requirements with respect to distributions to shareholders?

-Subject to a shareholder resolution, the company may pay dividends; provided, however, that the company may pay dividends limited to profit available for dividends, which will be calculated as stipulated by KCC
+Subject to a shareholder resolution, the company may pay dividends; provided, however, that the company may pay dividends limited to profit available for dividends, which will be calculated as stipulated by the KCC.

 Can the owners or shareholders adopt a restrictive or governing agreement among themselves such as a Shareholders Agreement?